Control of Documents

 There's no longer a requirement to document the procedure, but the requirements regarding control are much the same.

-The whole point of controlling documented information is to make sure it is “available and suitable for use” and also “protected.”
-[Aside: we have developed document control software to address these requirements.]
+The whole point of controlling documented information is to make sure it is "available and suitable for use" and also "protected."

 How do you protect the documented information from unauthorised changes, or loss?
 Can anyone edit and delete the files?
 Do you have master copies stored safely?
 What about backups?